 3. Create a new budget

-Whether you want to use elements from your previous budgeting plan or you want to start the whole thing afresh, creating a new budget can help you set things right.
-Make sure you use the insights from your previous analysis to inform your new budget.
+Whether you want to use elements from your previous budgeting plan or you want to start the whole thing afresh, creating a new budget may help you get back on track.

 4. Get motivated again

-Think about the reasons you're using a budget and use them to motivate yourself.
-Making sure they’re always front of mind can help to ensure you stay on track.
-You could write down your goals and place them on the fridge so you see them every day or set mini-deadlines to review how close you are to achieving your target.
+Think about the reasons why you're using a budget to help you stay on track.
+You could write down your goals and keep them somewhere visible, like your fridge, as a daily reminder.
+You can also set mini-deadlines to review how close you are to achieving your target.

 Explore more: How to save money

 If you’re wanting to increase how much you’re saving, you could try opening a savings account.
-It will give you somewhere separate to keep your money so you’re not tempted to spend it.
+It'll give you somewhere separate to keep your money so you’re not tempted to spend it.

 If you’re wanting to reduce your debt, there are a few different strategies you may be able to use to pay it off faster.